19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 15. The 5-Day W Trek Circuit

 The W Trek circuit is often completed in four full days of trekking.
-However, approximately 30% of our travelers elect to do it in five days and spend a night at the Grey Mountain Refuge by Grey Glacier, either camping or in huts.
+However, approximately 50% of our travelers elect to do it in five days and spend a night at the Grey Mountain Refuge by Grey Glacier, staying in either camping or in huts.

-With this 5-day hike option, the fourth day’s 13.5-mile (22-kilometer) hike is essentially split in half and shared between Days 4 and 5: from Paine Grande Sector to Grey Sector on the fourth day and then back to Paine Grande Sector the next day to catch the catamaran across Lake Pehoé.
+With this 5-day hike option, the typical fourth day of the standard 4-Day route’s 15-mile (24-kilometer) hike is essentially split in half and shared between Days 4 and 5: from Paine Grande Sector to Grey Sector on the fourth day and then back to Paine Grande Sector the next day to catch the catamaran across Lake Pehoé.

 16. W Trek Express

-Most experts agree that this is the single most incredible trek in the whole of Patagonia, both on the Argentinian and Chilean sides of the border.
-However, not all travelers have the time to complete the entire adventure, which is why a more condensed version of the W Trek is now on the menu…
+Most experts agree that the W Trek is the single most incredible trek in the whole of Patagonia, both on the Argentinian and Chilean sides of the border.
+However, not all travelers have the time to complete the entire adventure, which is why a more condensed version of the W Trek is offered.

 Cue the W Trek Express route.
 This cuts down your travel time by one day but still ensures you get to see all the legendary parts.
-Your travel from Puerto Natales to Torres del Paine will take place on the same day that you begin trekking.
-It runs east to west, starting with the dramatic outlook over the Torres del Paine on an up-and-back route.
+Your travel from Puerto Natales to Torres del Paine will take place in the morning on the same day that you begin trekking.
+It runs East to West, starting with the dramatic outlook over the Torres del Paine on an up-and-back route.
 Day two skirts the top end of Nordenskjöld Lake beneath the amazing Los Cuernos peaks.
 Day three is another there-and-back hike into the heart of the French Valley before a final day that whisks you across Lake Pehoé to be collected.

 17. Alternative routes to the W Trek (O Circuit and Q Circuit)